What is Occupational Health and Safety?

 The best thing that can be done with a hazard is to remove it.

-If the hazard can not be removed then the next best thing that can be done is to try and control it, to limit the danger.
+If the hazard can not be removed then the next best thing that can be done is to try and control it, in order to limit the danger.

 This can be through warning notices, proper training or physical barriers.